Connection Over Site-to-Site VPN

 |Security rules||security rules||network security groups, security lists|

-Setting Up the IPSec VPN Between Your IP Network and VCN
+Setting Up Site-to-Site VPN Between Your IP Network and VCN

-The following flow chart shows the overall process of connecting your IP network and VCN with an IPSec VPN.
+The following flow chart shows the overall process of connecting your IP network and VCN with Site-to-Site VPN.

 You must already have: